Skip to main content

 Email: n/a

 Named after one of the major landowning families, this 16th-century coaching inn boasts a spacious beer garden, a welcoming bar area, and comfortable accommodation for travellers.
-They offer a range of traditional pub food, including Sunday roasts and a variety of local ales and ciders.
+They offer a range of traditional pub food, including Sunday roasts and various local ales and ciders.

 2. The Castle of Comfort, Crowcombe